 presented at CMM International 2003 Conference in Chicago on 15 April 2003.

 facial tissue - A tissue paper product primarily used on the face.
-Sometimes inappropriately called Kleenex(R), which is a brand name owned and developed by Kimberly Clark many decades ago.
-Softness, especially the surface smoothness component, is highly valued in facial tissue, and especially in the "ultra premium" category.
+There are some people (not in the paper industry) who call it Kleenex® (a trademark and brand name owned by Kimberly Clark).
+Softness is highly valued in facial tissue, and especially in the “ultra premium” category.
+Embossing on facial tissue can make it feel thicker or plusher and more absorbent.
 Many facial tissues have special materials added to improve the consumer's experience of the softness, through a process called lotionizing.

 female - When applied to an embossing pattern that is engraved into the surface of an embossing roller or plate, "female" means that the pattern is composed of elements that are recessed into a flat background, like potholes in pavement.
 A male pattern is composed of elements that are raised up from a flat background, like mesas in a desert.
 However, many patterns are too complex to be described overall either as male or as female.
 These terms, male and female, work better when applied to a single embossing element.

 finishing - A group of processes which add value by changing the intrinsic properties of the paper after the paper is formed and dried, after all of the papermaking processes have ended.
 Examples include embossing, calendering, printing, lotionizing, laminating, etc. Most finishing processes are done on converting machines.
 For more in-depth information about finishing processes, please see the article "Adding Quality Through Finishing Processes" by Carl Ingalls, which was presented at Tissue World Americas 2002 in Miami on 1 October 2002.